 Top 6 Best Women's College Basketball Coaches of All Time

-Women’s basketball at the college level has had some of the greatest coaches ever to be a part of the game.
-All of these coaches have recorded countless wins, conference titles, and National Championships.
-In addition, these coaches have had a huge impact on the game in different decades.
+Women’s collegiate basketball has had some of the greatest coaches ever to be a part of the sport.
+Some of these coaches have even recorded countless wins, conference titles, and National Championships.
+In addition, these coaches have had a huge impact on how the game has been played over their decades of leadership.
+Listed below are the best coaches in the history of women’s collegiate basketball.

 - Pat Summitt